carpentries/sandpaper-docs/episodes/episodes.Rmd

 ## Introduction

-As outlined in the [previous episode](editing.html), all of the episodes live inside the `episodes/` directory at the top of the lesson.
+As we will cover in the [next episode](editing.html), all of the episodes live inside the `episodes/` directory at the top of the lesson.
 Their order is dictated by the `episodes:` element in the `config.yaml` file (but defaults to alphabetical).
 The other folders (`learners/`, `instructors/`, and `profiles/`)